Matthew Briggs discusses journey from Prem’s youngest player to non-league

 After making his debut at 16, Briggs left Fulham seven years later with just 49 first-team appearances to his name.
 Lack of experience was a common refrain from potential employers as he proceeded to drift down the divisions.

-Briggs is now 29, without a club but determined to make up for lost time and missed opportunities.
+Briggs is now 29 and onto the 14th club of his career with Danish outfit Vejle, but he’s determined to make up for lost time and missed opportunities.
 He faced issues off the field that made life difficult and meant that he wasn’t able to focus properly on football for a while.
 Tired of feeling misunderstood, he wants to show the world what he’s capable of and get back to playing at the highest level possible.

 “Where people don’t know the ins and outs, they only see what they see,” Briggs says.
 “They don’t know what’s going on in somebody else’s life.